LyonSyonII/akin/README.md

 // Will get correctly expanded to fn _1()
 ```
+Inside string literals `"..."` it is not necessary to use the modifier, as Rust does not count them as identifiers.

 This is a limitation on proc_macro parsing, so I doubt it'll be fixed soon.